SepsisShock/GLM_4.6/README.md

 Special thanks to Izumi for the original Tucao, BF for the translation of said prompt which I then heavily modified tf out of, Bonsai Senpai for the analyze prompt, and GenericStatement for his various GLM contributions, and my nephew Subscribe for his support.

-DietGLM4chanV2 is the most recent; removed the emojis because it was causing problems.
+DietGLM4chanV2 is the most recent; removed the emojis because it was causing problems for at least one person.